info@statistiknachhilfe.ch

 If the requirements for a T-test are not met, the following alternatives can be considered:

 Wilcoxon test: A non-parametric test used when the normal distribution assumption is violated.
-For paired samples, use wilcox.test(x, y, paired = TRUE)
+For paired samples, use wilcox.test(x, y, paired = TRUE)and for two independent samples let paired = FALSE away.

 Mann-Whitney U-test: Also a non-parametric test for two independent samples, which is used instead of the independent two-sample T-test if the data are not normally distributed.

 BootstrappingAnother method that can be used to assess the significance of differences between groups without requiring the assumptions of the T-test.
-R offers packages such as boot
+R offers packages such as bootwhich facilitate bootstrapping.

 Summary